kubevious/kubik/README.md

     .name('Corn')
 ```

 Or by matching myltiple names.
-The target script below would select both "Corn" and "Horse" materials:
+The target script below selects both "Corn" and "Horse" materials:
 ```js
 select('Material')
     .name('Corn')
     .name('Horse')
 ```

-More complex filters can be defied as well.
+Arbitrary programmable filters can be defied and expressed using JavaScript syntax.
 To filter "Maersk" containers:
 ```js
 select('Container')
     .filter(({item}) => {